 WhatsApp Messenger is an incredibly popular app for the iPhone, connecting over one billion active members around the world every day.
 It lets you send messages to your friends, or to groups of friends, over Wi-Fi or 4G, thereby saving on your phone bill (although you may still end up paying for the data if you go over your limit!).
+Read next: How to use WhatsApp hands-free with Siri

 The sad thing is that the app is only available for iPhone - there isn't one for the iPad or the iPod Touch.

 But don't despair: in this tutorial, we show you how to use WhatsApp Messenger on the iPad (or iPod Touch) using WhatsApp Web on your iPad.
 WhatsApp Web connects to the WhatsApp account on your iPhone and forwards the messages on to your iPad, allowing you to send and receive WhatsApp messages, pictures and videos.
+It's not native WhatsApp on the iPad, but it's the next best thing.

 Read next: How to dry out a wet iPad